joeblau/joeblau.github.io/Content/index.md

 ~$ ./blau investments

-- **mage** - A product devleoer collaborative AI application development tool
+- **mage** - A product developer collaborative AI application development tool
 - **assemble** - The future of compensation is data-driven, technology-enabled, and strategic
 - **hairlooks** - Empowering communities of hairstylists and barbers to elevate their craft.
 - **flexport** — the freight forwarder for modern logistics teams